-In accordance with the Committee's long-term incentive program, the Committee granted both stock options and restricted stock under the MSIP at its meeting in March 1998.
-The amounts of the awards granted to Mr. Ryan were set at 105% of the targeted value for the chief executive officer position in recognition of the Company's financial performance for 1997.
+In accordance with the Committee's long-term incentive program, the Committee granted stock options under the MSIP at its meeting in March 1999.
+Based on the Committee's performance evaluation, the amount of the stock option grant to Mr. Ryan represented 90% of the targeted amount for his position.